huserben/TfsExtensions/BuildTasks/overview.md

 The key point to note is that you do not have to check any boxes to expose the OAUTH token, this is [always available in YAML pipeline as an environment variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml#access-to-oauth-token).

+See the [example on github](https://raw.githubusercontent.com/huserben/TfsExtensions/master/BuildTasks/yaml_examples.md) for a complete yaml configuration.

 ## Advanced Configuration
 ![Advanced Configuration](https://raw.githubusercontent.com/huserben/TfsExtensions/master/BuildTasks/advanced_configuration.PNG)
 ### Use Same Source Version